School of Nursing & Health Innovations Committees

 1. Collaborate with the DEI Committee to determine continuing education needs of faculty and staff.

-2. Provide mandatory foundational learning opportunities for faculty and staff of the School of Nursing & Health Innovations grounded in racial and social justice to contribute to an anti-racist culture of equity and (DEIAPC Goal 3)
+2. Provide mandatory foundational learning opportunities for faculty and staff of the School of Nursing & Health Innovations grounded in racial and social justice to contribute to an anti-racist culture of equity and inclusivity (collaborate with DEI Committee) (DEIAPC Goal 3)

 Goal #2: Support teaching and learning needs of the faculty.